Building SIPI from Source Code¶

 add_subdirectory(ext/<name>)to the rootCMakeLists.txt - Run

-make vendor-downloadandmake vendor-checksums - Update the SHA-256 hash in the manifest
+just vendor-downloadandjust vendor-checksums - Update the SHA-256 hash in the manifest

-Building with Docker (Recommended)¶
+Building with Nix (Recommended)¶

-handles cmake configuration, compilation, unit testing, and debug symbol
+compilation, unit testing, and debug symbol extraction in a multi-stage

 Platform-specific builds (used by CI)¶